makman568/algofun/pq/hybridconsensus.md

 **Byzantine Flood Resilience:**
 Message flooding is not a new attack—it exists in current Algorand.
-Sticky Envelopes increase per-message verification cost (~3×) but do not create new vulnerabilities.
+Falcon Envelopes increase per-message verification cost (~3×) but do not create new vulnerabilities.

 Existing defenses remain effective: